The Role of Taxonomy in Digital Asset Management Systems - brix - Basel/Allschwil

 The importance of effective taxonomy in digital asset management systems

-In today's business environment, digital assets such as images, videos, documents and similar formats are steadily gaining more importance.
-Given the ever-increasing demands on digital content, the efficient management and structuring of these elements is becoming increasingly essential in the context of enterprise marketing and communications.
-For this purpose, taxonomy is considered a powerful tool in the repertoire of any digital asset management (DAM) system.
+In today's business environment, digital assets such as images, videos, documents, and similar formats are becoming increasingly important.
+Given the ever-growing demands on digital content, the efficient management and structuring of these elements in the context of corporate marketing and communication is becoming increasingly essential.

 What is a taxonomy?